ngbites/angularbites.com/src/posts/2020-07-30-setters-vs-ng-on-changes.md

 }
 ```

-In this case, it's fairly straightforward and simpler to simply receive all the inputs at once.
+In this case, it's fairly straightforward and simpler to receive all the inputs at once.

 But because this situation is pretty uncommon, and sometimes a sign of a _code-smell_, you'll find yourselves wanting to use the setter the majority of the time.

-At the end of the day, this decision is up to you and your team's preferences.
-But well, now you know my opinion on the subject :)
+At the end of the day, remember that this decision is always up to you and your team's preferences.

 _Thank you for reading, I hope you enjoyed this article.
 If you did, consider follow me on [Twitter](https://twitter.com/gc_psk) or sign up to the Newsletter using the form below!_